ibm-apiconnect/apic-hybrid-cloud-enablement/docs/pages/labs/lab3/lab3_overview.md

 ##Finished State

-Upon completion, you should have two APIs completed in your Drafts folder.
+Upon completion, you should have two APIs completed in your Drafts folder on the Bluemix Cloud.
 Let's leave them there for now.
 We will come back to these at a later time.

 ## Continue